potassco/clingoLP/README.md

 `clingo[LP]` extends the ASP solver `clingo` with linear constraints as dealt with in Linear Programming (LP).

-## Prerequisites
+## Install

-Use the provided conda environment:

-+ `conda env create -f environment.yml`
+Install via conda:

-+ `conda activate clingoLP`
++ `conda install -c potassco -c conda-forge clingolp`

+## CPLEX

-The propagator requires an LP solver.
+The clingolp propagator requires an LP solver.
 The default is [lpsolve](https://sourceforge.net/projects/lpsolve/) but [cplex](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.7.0/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/Python_setup.html) can be used optionally.

-### CPLEX

-IBM provides a promotional version of `cplex` that is sufficient to solve small problems limited to 1000 variables and 1000 constraints.
+IBM also provides a promotional version of `cplex` that is sufficient to solve small problems limited to 1000 variables and 1000 constraints.

 + `conda install -c ibmdecisionoptimization cplex`